seveas/git-spindle/docs/github.rst

 If you are only interested in events of a specific type, you can filter for it, e.g. :option:`--type=push`.

+.. describe:: git hub add-account [--host=<host>] <alias>

+:command:`git hub` supports multiple accounts.
+To add a new account, use the :command:`add-account` command.
+If the account lives on a GitHub Enterprise instance, you can specify its hostname.
+To change the hostname of any account, including the default one, you can use the :command:`config` command as
+follows: :command:`git hub config host https://github.example.com`.

 .. describe:: git hub config [--unset] <key> [<value>]

 Set, get or unset a configuration variable in :file:`~/.gitspindle`.
 Similar to